dnaeon/kustomize-dot/README.md

-In order to generate the graph we can build the manifests using `kustomize build`, pipe the resources to `kustomize-dot` for generating the [Dot representation](https://graphviz.org/doc/info/lang.html), and finally pipe the result to `dot` for rendering the graph, e.g.
+In order to generate the graph we can build the manifests using `kustomize build`, pipe the resources to `kustomize-dot` for generating the [Dot representation](https://graphviz.org/doc/info/lang.html), and finally pipe the result to `dot` for rendering the graph.

 The [fixtures package](./pkg/fixtures) contains ready to render resources, which have already been built using `kustomize build`.
 The following command will